 A chrysalis is the hard skin that covers a caterpillar as it is metamorphosing into a butterfly.
 If a chrysalis becomes detached from the silk pad that the caterpillar has spun but is handled very gently, it can be reattached and still become a butterfly.
 But this one would not become a butterfly.
 I’d seen to that.
 I was so horribly embarrassed that I spent the rest of the day caught up in painful self-recrimination.
 And every time I saw my co-worker talking to others, I was convinced she was telling them what I’d done, which only served to intensify my embarrassment and self-blame.

 But what crime had I committed?
 I’d accidently mistaken a chrysalis for a rock.
 For over forty years, whenever I’d recall that incident, I’d suffer embarrassment all over again.
-I use the word “suffer” on purpose because, for decades, conjuring up that memory made me miserable.

 What is embarrassment?
 In general, embarrassment is an emotional response to an innocent mistake.
 The major reason that some of us are embarrassment-prone is that we’ve been conditioned to set unrealistically high expectations for ourselves and to judge ourselves negatively when we can’t possibly meet those standards.
 A second reason that makes us susceptible to embarrassment is that we’ve been taught to take our cue in evaluating ourselves from what we assume (often erroneously) to be others’ opinions of us.